stahlleiton/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 # Exercise 6 - Get familiar with the MiniAOD format

 Analyzing physics data at CMS is a very complicated task involving multiple steps, sharing of expertise, cross checks, and comparing different analysis.
-To maximize physics productivity, CMS developed a high-level data tier **MiniAOD** in 2014 to serve the needs of the mainstream physics analyses while keeping a small event size (30-50 kb/event), with easy access to the algorithms developed by Physics Objects Groups (POGs) in the framework of the CMSSW offline software.
+To maximize physics productivity, CMS developed a high-level data tier **MiniAOD** in 2014 to serve the needs of mainstream physics analyses while keeping a small event size (30-50 kb/event), with easy access to the algorithms developed by Physics Objects Groups (POGs) in the framework of the CMSSW offline software.
 The production of MiniAODs is done centrally for common samples.
 MiniAOD samples are commonly used for Run-2 physics analyses.
 More information about MiniAOD can be found in [WorkBookMiniAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookMiniAOD).

 > ## Note
 > A new, even more compact data tier called **NanoAOD** has been developed more recently.
 The goal of this tier is to centralize the ntuple production of ~50% of analyses and to keep the event size below 2kb/event.
-However, this pre-exercise will not cover the use of NanoAOD.
+This pre-exercise will not cover the use of NanoAOD, but you will get familiar with it during the school week.
 More information can be found at [WorkBookNanoAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD).
 {: .callout}

 The main contents of the MiniAOD are: